robfromoz/Other-BASICs/README.md

 # Other-BASICs

-Programs in other flavours of BASIC written by other programmers.
+This folder contains programs in other dialects of BASIC written by other programmers.